 Over the past two years, dental practices across the nation faced many unprecedented challenges – from government health guidelines and regulations to changing social norms and new ways of working.
 With the impact of these developments on patient flow, dental office revenue took a hit.
-Faced with these challenges, dental billing practices are increasingly relying on outsourced dental billing services to grow revenue and increase profitability.
+Faced with these challenges, dental office revenue took a hit.
+Faced with these challenges, dental billing practices are increasingly relying on dental billing companies to grow revenue and increase profitability.

 One revenue boosting strategy that dentists can take advantage of is billing medical insurance for dental procedures.
-Dentists can and are required to bill a patient’s dental treatment to their medical plan.
+Medical plans often reimburse procedures that dentists routinely perform when the services are considered medically necessary.
 While improving the practice’s bottom line, billing dental services to medical plans can help patients with complex issues get the comprehensive care they need in a cost-effective manner.

 Billing Medical Insurance for Dental Procedures

 Integrating medical and dental is an important consideration in the coordination of care and improving patient outcomes under the Affordable Care Act.
 Dental insurance plans have a low annual maximum benefit.
 When treating a patient who has medical and dental issues that are related, the dentist can bill the patient’s medical insurance for the procedure.
-This will reduce financial stress for patients and preserve their annual dental insurance benefits.
+This will reduce financial stress for patients by maximizing their insurance coverage.